loosebazooka/docker-registry-test-with-cert/README.md

-# docker-registry-test-with-cert
+# Docker Registry Test With Cert
-A guide and some scripts to get local go applications to use a self signed cert for testing
+An example to get local go applications to use a self signed cert for testing

 ### make your certificates
 ```